Julia Riew

-Julia Riew is an American composer-lyricist, librettist, and songwriter.
+Julia Riew is an American composer-lyricist, librettist, songwriter, and novelist.

 Early life and education

 Riew is a third generation Korean-American who grew up in St. Louis, Missouri.
 She was involved with music from a young age, starting violin lessons at age 4.
 She began writing music at age 7, and had written a musical of her own by age 15.
 While in school, she was a member of the St. Louis Children's Choirs and the Arch City Kids Theater Troupe, which put on cabarets to raise money for juvenile diabetes.
 Her family later moved to New York City and then Connecticut.

 She attended Harvard University.
 Although initially in a pre-med program, she graduated in May 2022 with a concentration in Theater, Dance, and Media and Music.
 While there, she was a founding member of the Asian Students Arts Project.

 Musical theater

 College work

 Riew wrote her first college musical, Hitched, in 2018.
 In April 2019, East Side, a student-produced musical Riew co-wrote about a Chinese-American family dealing with gentrification in New York City, premiered at Harvard's Farkas Hall.
 After seeing the show, the American Repertory Theater (ART) commissioned Riew to write two family oriented shows: Thumbelina: A Little Musical, which premiered in December 2019 at the Loeb Center, and Jack and the Beanstalk: A Musical Adventure.
 In June 2022 she premiered Alice's Wonderland at the Coterie Theater in Kansas City, Missouri, a show she co-wrote with J. Quinton Johnson.